Massachusetts Labor Law Guide

 Exempt vs. Non-Exempt Classification

-Massachusetts follows guidelines established by federal law, specifically the Fair Labor Standards Act (FLSA).
+Massachusetts follows guidelines established by federal labor law, specifically the Fair Labor Standards Act (FLSA).
 The Massachusetts Wage and Hour Laws generally align with federal laws, but it’s important to be aware of both state and federal regulations.

 Accordion Content